Columbia Parks and Recreation

 Interested Parties Meeting: Held at 5:30pm on September 28, 2010 at the ARC.
 See press release.

-Project Partners: Columbia Parks and Recreation, 3M, Columbia Public Works, Boone County Public Works, Columbia Water and Light, GetAbout Columbia, Columbia Audubon Society, Missouri Department of Conservation, Forest ReLeaf of Missouri, Missouri River Relief, National Association of Counties Research Foundation, Missouri Native Plant Society, U.S. Fish and Wildlife Service, Recreational Trail Program, Missouri Conservation Heritage Foundation (through MDC), Columbia Aquatic Restoration Project volunteers, and TreeKeepers volunteers.
+Project Partners: Columbia Parks and Recreation, 3M, Columbia Public Works, Boone County Resource Management, Columbia Water and Light, GetAbout Columbia, Columbia Audubon Society, Missouri Department of Conservation, Forest ReLeaf of Missouri, Missouri River Relief, National Association of Counties Research Foundation, Missouri Native Plant Society, U.S. Fish and Wildlife Service, Recreational Trail Program, Missouri Conservation Heritage Foundation (through MDC), Columbia Aquatic Restoration Project volunteers, and TreeKeepers volunteers.

 |P||Archon Engineering||Structural analysis of pump house building||111440||$2,550|

 |C||Asbestos Removal||Abestos abatement||111318||$1,635|

 |C||Sellenriek Construction||Boring services||121475||$6,063|

 |Project site after being cleared and mowed.
 (Photo taken 6/23/11.)|

 |Pump house building before conversion to viewing platform.